Emergency/Advanced

 If the video signal or visual contact is lost, activate Return Mode to bring the aircraft back within signal reception range.

 As a pilot, it is your responsibility to be vigilant and avoid any potential collisions with other aircraft or obstacles.
-During flight, you must maintain a direct line of sight with Aurora and adhere to the see-and-avoid requirements as mandated by local regulations.
+During flight, you must maintain a direct line of sight with Aurora and adhere to the see-and-avoid requirements mandated by local regulations.
 Additionally, you may use visual observers as needed to ensure the safety of your operations.

 Failsafes